LukasKnuth/lknuth.dev/content/writings/persistent_storage_cowards.md

 ```

 The `throttle` filter puts an upper bound on the number of notifications that are sent.
-If Litestream encounters a replication error and retires every second, we don't need Slack messages with the same cadence.
+If Litestream encounters a replication error and retires every second, I don't need Slack messages with the same cadence.
 The algorithm uses a [leaky bucket](https://docs.fluentbit.io/manual/pipeline/filters/throttle) which supports bursting.

 Next, the throttled log stream is sent to the `slack` output.